-In 3rd or 4th quarter of the third year of the program period, the organization is obliged to carry out a midterm review of the programme.
-Terms of Reference (ToR) for the mid-term review must be drawn up by the organisation and approved by CISU.
-The mid-term review must be conducted by an external consultant, approved by CISU, and the cost is expected to be appropriate with the size of the programme.
+In 3rd or 4th quarter of the third year of the program period, the organization is obliged to carry out an external review of the programme.
+Terms of Reference (ToR) for the review must be drawn up by the organisation and approved by CISU no later than 1 October.
+The review must be conducted by an external consultant, approved by CISU, and the cost is expected to be appropriate with the size of the programme.

-The costs regarding the mid-term review must be included in the program budget.
-This includes the fees of the external consultant and the external consultant's travel expenses, accommodation, per diem and milage allowance when following the conditions specified in the above section on 'Travel Expenses'.
+The costs regarding the review must be included in the program budget under "cross-cutting activities; either as an A2 cost (Local Staff) if it is a consultant from one of the programme countries, or as an A1 cost if the consultant is from Denmark.
+The costs include the fees of the external consultant and the external consultant's travel expenses, accommodation, per diem and milage allowance when following the conditions specified in the above section on 'Travel Expenses'.